 - Call 811 before you dig or excavate to avoid hitting a natural gas pipeline or other buried utility line.
 State law requires people to call at least two days before any digging project.
 Utilities then will send a representative to the site so all underground lines can be marked.
 The call and service are free. - Remember that Rock Energy maintains buried gas pipes up to your meter.
 All pipes beyond that are the member's responsibility and should be periodically inspected for corrosion and leaks.

 How can I get additional information?

-• If you have any questions about natural gas safety, we would be happy to provide you with further information.
-Just call us at 866-752-4550.
-You also can visit www.rock.coop, www.call811. com or www.illinois1call.com.
+If you have any questions about natural gas safety, we would be happy to provide you with further information.
+Just call us at (866) 752-4550 or email questions@rock.coop.